rsirvent/ro-crate-inveniordm/README.md

 - `/upload`: Contains code for the upload process
   - `uploader.py`: Python script used to upload the files to the InvenioRDM.
 Not to be called by the user.
 - `deposit.py`: Starting point.
 Used to map and upload the RO-Crate directory.
-- `credentials.template.py`: Template file for the environment variables.
+- `.env.template`: Template file for the environment variables.
 - `/test`: contains tests and test data

 ## Mapping